Testing Services administers and coordinates Placement Testing in English (Reading and Writing) and Mathematics.

 Not all students are required to take the reading portion of the EPT.
 Students who enter the university with an ACT reading score of 20 or higher, will be excused from taking the reading portion of the English Placement Test but they still need to take the writing portion.

 Preparing for the Placement Test: The Practice Test

 The Accuplacer practice test is available (for free) here.

-The NEIU Accuplacer test consists of:
+When reviewing these materials, keep in mind, the NEIU Accuplacer test consists of: